FireBlade211/HttpUtility/README.md

-# HttpUtility
+# HTTP Utility
-A WinUI 3 application that allows you to send HTTP requests
+A WinUI 3 application that allows you to send HTTP requests.